Norore/IP_MIC_FP_Scripts/create_derivatives_from_sources.md

 14. Well VisionMate: fraction 2 tube position in box
 15. Well Expected: fraction 2 tube position expected in box

---freezers, file with location of each box of fractions in freezers, from FreezerPro, with fields:
+`-f|--freezers`, file with location of each box of fractions in freezers, from FreezerPro, with fields:

 1. Box: box name in freezer
 2. Freezer: freezer name
 3. Freezer_Descr: freezer description